 Four of India’s 10 largest export companies specialize in petroleum-related sectors.
 Two huge Indian automobile manufacturers also rank among the country’s top 10 product exporters.

 To give some international perspective on large Indian company performance, the overall value of India’s exports rose by 1.7% from US$317.5 billion in 2014 to $323.1 billion during 2018.
 From 2017 to 2018, international sales of India’s exported goods expanded by 9.2%.

-In the analysis below, we compare India’s top 10 export companies based on asset values, sales and profitability as of May 2016.
-Also specified is the Indian city where each business has its headquarters.
+In the analysis below, we compare 10 among India’s top exports-related companies based on asset values, sales and profitability as of December 2018.
+Also presented is the Indian city where each business has its headquarters.